whatyouhide/whatyouhide.github.io/content/posts/2020-02-24-sharing-protobuf-schemas-across-services/index.md

     - community
 ---

 The system that we're building at [Community.com][community-website] is made of a few services (around fifteen at the time of writing) that interact with each other through a basic version of event sourcing.
-All events are exchanged (published and consumed) through RabbitMQ and are serialized with [Protobuf][protobuf].
+All events flow (published and consumed) through RabbitMQ and are serialized with [Protobuf][protobuf].
 With several services already and many more coming in the future, managing the Protobuf schemas becomes a painful part of evolving and maintaining the system.
 Do we copy the schemas in all services?
 Do we keep them somewhere and use something akin to Git submodules to keep them in sync in all of our projects?
 What do we do?!
 In this post, I'll go through the tooling that we came up with in order to sanely manage our Protobuf schemas throughout our services and technology stack.

 <!-- more -->

 ![Cover image of a library with books](cover-image.jpg)

-{{ unsplash_credit(name="Fahrul Azmi", link="https://unsplash.com/s/photos/library?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText" }}
+{{ unsplash_credit(name="Fahrul Azmi", link="https://unsplash.com/s/photos/library?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText") }}

 This post will go through the steps that led us to the solution we're currently using, so feel free to skip ahead if you just want to know what we ended up with.

 ## Starting out: a single Elixir library

 When we started defining schemas for our Protobuf events, we were only using such schemas from Elixir.
-We created a library called `events` and started hosting it on our private [Hex][hex-website] repository. `events` contained all the `.proto` schema files and depended on the [exprotobuf][] library to "compile" the Protobuf schemas to Elixir code.
-Exprotobuf uses a different approach than most Protobuf libraries for other languages that I encountered: it loads the `.proto` schema definitions at compile time instead of using `protoc` to compile the Protobuf files to `.ex` Elixir files.
+We created a library called `events` and started hosting it on our private [Hex][hex-website] repository. `events` contained all the `.proto` schema files and depended on the [exprotobuf] library to "compile" the Protobuf schemas to Elixir code. exprotobuf uses a different approach than most Protobuf libraries for other languages that I encountered: it loads the `.proto` schema definitions at compile time instead of using `protoc` to compile the Protobuf files to `.ex` Elixir files.
 Essentially, we created a module like this:

 ```elixir
 defmodule Events do